JosephDenney/Tweet_Analysis/README.md

 ## Purpose

-#### The goal of this project is to be able to classify a given tweet as either positive or negative using a model trained on a collected tweet dataset.
+####

 ## Tweet Content

-The tweets in the data are mainly focused on Apple and Google products.
+The tweets in the data are focused on Apple and Google products.
+The Apple and Google product related tweets all mention SXSW (South by Southwest), a music festival in Austin, Texas.

 ## Description of Data